Structural design processes

 Structural design brief

 The brief starts with the client requirements and is developed at the Concept Stage based on information from the options analysis.
+At the end of Stage 2, a Stage 2 Design Brief should be issued and therafte changes to the brief should be avoided, if practical.

 This guidance about the project brief in the RIBA plan of work states that: "The project brief is likely to be presented as a report, however, where possible, information and requirements should be scheduled in a database or spreadsheet format that will be easy to expand and will be easy to use to test whether proposals satisfy requirements later in the project."
-Such a schedule can be viewed as a design process map or an extended plan of work.

 Establishing the design brief